 What does it mean to be a teacher?

 What lies fundamental to human development?

-The Ira Waldorf Teacher Foundation Course embarks on a journey of seven modules to understand:
+The Ira Waldorf Education Foundation Course embarks on a journey of seven modules to understand:

 What is "being human"?